 Naturalization refers to the process by which an applicant obtains citizenship according to the requirements set forth in the Immigration and Nationality Act (INA).

-In order to be eligible for naturalization, a foreign national must meet one of the following criteria:
+To be eligible for naturalization, a foreign national must meet one of the following criteria:

 - Has held permanent resident status for at least five years